ClaudioZandonella/trackdown/paper/paper.md

             hide_code = TRUE)
 ```

 By executing this command, the document in Google Drive is updated with your latest local changes.
-Now you and your colleagues can continue collaborating on the writing of the document.
+Now you and your colleagues can continue to collaborate on the writing of the document.
 Note that updating the file in Google Drive will overwrite its current content.

 This iterative process of updating the file in Google Drive and downloading it locally continues until the desired results are obtained.